§Working with Git

 origin, and the remote for your fork your username.
 This convention works well when sharing code between multiple forks, and is the convention we’ll use for all the remaining git commands in this guide.
 It is also the convention that works best out of the box with the GitHub command line tool.

 Typically, all work should be done in branches.
-If you do work directly on master, then you can only submit one pull request at a time, since if you try to submit a second from master, the second will contain commits from both your first and your second.
+If you do work directly on main, then you can only submit one pull request at a time, since if you try to submit a second from main, the second will contain commits from both your first and your second.
 Working in branches allows you to isolate pull requests from each other.

 It’s up to you what you call your branches, some people like to include issue numbers in their branch name, others like to use a hierarchical structure.